ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 }
 // Don’t worry, we’ll come back to this part in step-4.
 // This is a service loader mechanism of registering lint.
 This part is essential.
-// Later you'll create a new class called LintRegistry
+// Later you\'ll create a new class called LintRegistry
-// for now, update this with your package name. jar {
+// for now, update this with your package name.

+jar {
     manifest {
         attributes("Lint-Registry-v2": "com.jain.ullas.custom_lint.LintRegistry")